Hyperfoil/qDup/README.md

 send ctrl+C interrupt to the remote shell.
 This will kill any currently running command (e.g. `sh: tail -f /tmp/server.log`)
-* `done:` signals that the current stage ended and any remaining active commands should end (including `wait-for`)
+* `done:` signals that the current stage ended and any remaining active commands should end (including `wait-for`).
+Use this command if you have `wait-for` that may never be signaled
 * `download: <path> ?<destination>` download `path` from the connected host and save the output to the run output path + `destination`